lvcabral/brs-engine/docs/customization.md

   end if
 ```

-By default, the feature `simulation_engine` is defined internally in the library, to allow the apps identify that it's running under `brs-engine`.
+By default, the feature `simulation_engine` is defined internally in the library, to allow the apps identify that it's running under `brs-engine` and the CLI will add the `ascii_rendering` feature so the apps can adapt to the ASCII Art rendering, see [CLI documentation](run-as-cli.md) to learn more details.

 ## App Manifest